ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-om.md

     payu setup

-This will prepare the model run: create the ephemeral `work` directory based on the experiment configuration and report some useful information to the user, such as the location of the laboratory where the `work` and `archive` directories are located.
+This will prepare the model run: create the ephemeral `work` directory based on the experiment configuration, generate manifests and report some useful information to the user, such as the location of the laboratory where the `work` and `archive` directories are located.
 <terminal-window>
 <terminal-line data="input">payu setup</terminal-line>
 <terminal-line>laboratory path: /scratch/$PROJECT/$USER/access-om2</terminal-line>